u-verma/serialization/README.md

     and share its instance variable to the current object.
     - `Please Note` *instance control flow* will not be executed in child as the object of child gets created via deserialization.
     - As JVM executes the `instance control flow` during deserialization, default constructor should be present for all the non serializable parent.
+    - In the below example the deserialized object will print the `companyName` as `tech-solution` and not `Tech`, based on the above explanation.

   ```java
             public class SerializationWithInheritance {